rajeevgit8055hub/Business-Insights-Decks/README.md

 Steps to use effectively:

-1. Browse the folders by project category (Excel, SQL, Power Query, Tableau, Web Dev).
+1. Browse the folders by project category (Excel, SQL, Power Query, Power BI, Access, Tableau, Web Dev).
 2. Open or download the `.pptx` files to view the decks.
 3. Use them as **references for professional storytelling**.
 4. Learn how to transform **technical projects into business-ready stories**.